-This report presents separate estimates of the local area impacts of building 100 single-family homes, 100 rental apartments and \$1 million worth of spending on residential remodeling.
+This report presents separate estimates of the economic impacts of building 100 single-family homes, 100 rental apartments and \$1 million worth of spending on residential remodeling in a typical state.
 As described more fully below, most of the key inputs (such as value of the homes being built, and impact fees and property taxes per dollar of new construction) are based on national averages.
-Other than construction-related fees and residential property taxes, local government revenue is determined by on aggregating line items for all 89,000-plus local governments in the U.S. in the latest Census of Governments.
+Other than construction-related fees and residential property taxes, local government revenue is determined by on aggregating line items for all 89,000-plus state and local governments in the U.S. in the latest Census of Governments.